nimblebytes/Topton-n100-Bios-Settings/README.md

 # Topton-n100-Bios-Settings
 Bios settings for the CWWK/Topton N100 mini PC for efficient power usage.

 The purpose of this list, is to document _most_ of the BIOS settings of the N100 mini PC [^1] and track the necessary settings for ***power efficent*** usage.
 Most of the selected setting were proposed and gather from the ServerTheHome.com forums [^2].

-## References
-- [^1]: The N100 mini PC - [serverthehome.com N100 Review](https://www.servethehome.com/fanless-intel-n100-firewall-and-virtualization-appliance-review/)
+[^1]: The N100 mini PC - [serverthehome.com N100 Review](https://www.servethehome.com/fanless-intel-n100-firewall-and-virtualization-appliance-review/)
-- [^2]: Inspiration for BIOS settings: [serverthehome.com N100 Forum](https://forums.servethehome.com/index.php?threads/cwwk-topton-nxxx-quad-nic-router.39685/)
+[^2]: Inspiration for BIOS settings: [serverthehome.com N100 Forum](https://forums.servethehome.com/index.php?threads/cwwk-topton-nxxx-quad-nic-router.39685/)

 # Summary of Implemented BIOS changes
 1. Main